 After spending most of our lives watching the Edinburgh Hogmanay celebrations on the TV we finally decided to ditch the traditional evening with Jackie Bird (it’s a Scottish thing) and actually join in ourselves.
 My brother-in-law was having his 50th birthday so it seemed like the perfect excuse to just go for it.
 Although we live in Germany, my wife is from Glasgow and her family still live there so the logistics of getting to Scotland pretty much took care of themselves.
 However, planning to attend the various parts of the proceedings we wanted to became a major international exercise spanning 2 countries.
-We learnt a lot about planning a trip to Edinburgh New Years Eve.
+We learnt a lot about planning a trip to Edinburgh Christmas Market and the New Years Eve Party.
 We also made a few mistakes along the way as well, so I thought it would be interesting to share it all with you.
-If you are planning a trip to Edinburgh New Years Eve then this is the post for you.

 Torchlight Procession – Edinburgh New Years Eve Eve